Nory Pouncil is the visionary behind iAmHealthyFit.com.

 In 2016, my favorite uncle, Califa, was murdered in Honduras.
 I remember my mothers call, sharing news that would change my life forever.

 Within hours I booked the first flight from DC to San Pedro Sula.

 When I landed, the reality of the situation hit me like a ton of bricks.
 Califa would always pick me up from the airport when I came home.
-He was the first person to welcome me to the country the last and me to say goodbye.
+He was the first person to welcome me to the country and the last to say goodbye.

 After a week of funeral activities, I was back in the office.

 This began my eight month battle with depression.

 Ever felt like the world was crumbling on top of you?